eye-division/rosa-prod-site/_projects/education-video.md

     description:
 ---

-Rosa Productions is working in partnership with Wiley Publishing on the production of video media for post-graduate courses at the University of Birmingham and Nottingham Trent University.
+Rosa Productions is working in partnership with Wiley Publishing on the production of video media for post-graduate courses at the University of Birmingham and Nottingham Trent University.&nbsp;

 The media content sits online as part of their international postgraduate courses in business (MBA and MSc), public administration (MPA), construction project management (MSc) and international relations (MA).